+- 1. First offense

+- a.
+Conference with student.

-2. Second Offense
+- 2. Second Offense

-a.
+- a.
 Conference with student, and adjustment of student's seating, arrangement or loss of classroom Privileges.

-3. Third offense
+- 3. Third offense

 - a.
-Referral to Administration with request for parent conference. - 4.
-Students being blatantly defiant and other acts of aggressive behaviors.
+Referral to Administration with request for parent conference.

+- 4. Students being blatantly defiant and other acts of aggressive behaviors.

-Defiant Behaviors include:
+Defiant Behaviors include BUT are not limited to:

 - a.
 Refusing to do as instructed - b.
-Disrespectful to teacher(s) and students(s) - c.
+Disrespectful to teacher(s) and fellow schoolmates - c.
 Verbal defiance (using profanity to express oneself to others)